varnish/Varnish-Book/varnish_book.rst

    This normalization, however, leads to loss of detailed information of the browser.
    If you pass the `User-Agent` header without normalization, the cache size may drastically inflate because Varnish would keep possibly hundreds of different variants per object and per tiny `User-Agent` variants.

-   For more information on the `Vary`-header, see the HTTP chapter.
+   ..
+For more information on the `Vary`-header, see the HTTP section.
+   ..
+TODO for the author: to uncomment the above line when the HTTP section is back.

    .. note::